A Goal-Oriented Approach for Active Object Detection with Exploration-Exploitation Balance: Abstract

 \section{Abstract}

 Active object detection, which aims to identify objects of interest through controlled camera movements, plays a pivotal role in real-world visual perception for autonomous robotic applications, such as manufacturing tasks (\emph{e.g.}, assembly operations) performed in unknown environments.
-Instead of exhaustively searching the entire domain, existing approaches typically employ entropy maps or information content maps for selecting subsequent informative viewpoints.
 This research focuses on optimally guiding a camera to identify objects of interest with a high confidence score, while simultaneously minimizing the data requirements for the camera's viewpoint planning.
 A dual control for exploration and exploitation (DCEE) algorithm is presented within goal-oriented control systems to achieve efficient active object detection, leveraging active learning by incorporating variance-based uncertainty estimation in the cost function.
-This novel method employs an exploration-exploitation balanced cost function to actively guide the selection of the next viewpoint.
 Specifically, active object detection is achieved through the development of a reward function that encodes knowledge about the confidence variation of objects as a function of viewpoint position within a given domain.
-By identifying the unknown parameters of this function, the system generates an optimal viewpoint planning strategy.
+By identifying the unknown parameters of this function, the algorithm optimizes the camera viewpoint trajectory.
 DCEE integrates parameter estimation of the reward function and view planning, ensuring a balanced trade-off between the exploitation of learned knowledge and active exploration during the planning process.
-Moreover, it demonstrates remarkable adaptability across diverse scenarios, effectively handling LEGO brick detection at varying locations.
+Moreover, it demonstrates remarkable adaptability across diverse scenarios, effectively handling LEGO brick detection.
 Importantly, the algorithm maintains consistent configuration settings and a fixed number of parameters across various scenarios, underscoring its efficiency and robustness.
-To validate the proposed approach, extensive numerical studies, high-fidelity virtual simulations, and real-world experiments under various scenarios were conducted.
-The results confirm the effectiveness of DCEE in active object detection, showcasing superior performance compared to existing methods, including model predictive control (MPC) and entropy approaches.
+To validate the proposed approach, extensive numerical studies, high-fidelity virtual simulations, and real-world experiments were conducted.
+The results confirm the effectiveness of DCEE, showcasing superior performance compared to existing methods, including model predictive control (MPC) and entropy approaches.